Skip to main content

 • Decision rules that preserve values while widening options

-Is overcontrol the same as discipline?
+Is overcontrol the same as self-discipline?